yardnsm/.config/README.md

 - [ ] add applications
 - [ ] add applications settings
 - [ ] Add a sync script
-- [ ] Create a 'dotfiles' utility with menu to choose between tasks
 - [ ] Add more file to 'bin'
 - [ ] Achieve 42,956 commits.
 Add support to windows after that? nah.